oomph-lib/oomph-lib/CONTRIBUTING.md

 - Your remote forked version of the official repository, https://github.com/JoeCoolDummy/oomph-lib.

      This is a remote repository, hosted on GitHub.
-In Git terminology this repository is known as `origin` because it is the repository that you clone (as described in the next step) onto your local forked computer.
+In Git terminology this repository is known as `origin` because it is the repository that you clone (as described in the next step) onto your local computer.
 You create the remote forked repository by going to the GitHub page for the official repository, https://github.com/oomph-lib/oomph-lib, and clicking on the fork button in the top right corner of that page.

     ![](doc/README/fork_button.png)